Superannuation is a long-term investment, make sure you treat it like one

 Compound interest – the friend of every long-term cash investor

-At some point of your retirement journey you will be advised to move your portfolio into cash and term deposits.
+At some point in your retirement journey, you will be advised to move your portfolio into cash and term deposits.
 There’s no need to say goodbye to capital growth though.
 Even though shares are considered the real ‘growth assets’, don’t underestimate the power of compound interest.
 Once you switch out of shares and into cash or term deposits your balance will still grow steadily, perhaps not with the speed of growth assets but without the ups and downs.

 Sit tight and listen to advice

 The balance in your superannuation account on the day you retire is the product of many forces.
 Most of them are outside of your control.
 So, consider carefully those factors that you can control (e.g. what you invest in and for how long).
-First of all, never forget that superannuation is a long term investment and if your portfolio includes shares, be prepared to ride out market volatility while you still have ten years or more before retirement.
+First of all, never forget that superannuation is a long-term investment and if your portfolio includes shares, be prepared to ride out market volatility while you still have ten years or more before retirement.